I like making things. Always have. Every childhood birthday and Christmas all I ever wanted was more legos and art supplies.

 As an adult, I haven't changed much.

-Since I started Wizened Oak Leather five years ago, I have had the tremendous privilege of spending my days creating unique and beautiful objects for people all over the world, always striving to make each new piece better than the last.
+Since I started Wizened Oak Leather six years ago, I have had the tremendous privilege of spending my days creating unique and beautiful objects for people all over the world, always striving to make each new piece better than the last.

 To me, there are precious few things more satisfying than making something where once there was nothing.
 Holding it in my hands, seeing that it is good, and shipping it off to its new home.